JonasPrimbs/movesense-ble-ecg-firmware/README.md

 You can order Movesense sensors and Movesense Developer Kit on our online [shop](https://www.movesense.com/shop/).

-Check also [Movesense mobile library](https://bitbucket.org/suunto/movesense-mobile-lib) for developing own Android and iOS applications to interact with the Movesense sensor. **Note:** Access to mobile libraries repository on Bitbucket is currently restricted.
-Please contact us at [movesense.com](https://movesense.com) for access.
+Check also [Movesense mobile library](https://bitbucket.org/suunto/movesense-mobile-lib) for developing own Android and iOS applications to interact with the Movesense sensor.

 ## Documentation ##